zeldaret/oot/README.md

 'shiftable' yet, so modifying them could be difficult at this point.
 ```

 This is a WIP **decompilation** of ***The Legend of Zelda: Ocarina of Time***.
-The purpose of the project is to recreate a source code base for the game from scratch, using information found inside the game along with static and/or dynamic analysis. **It is not producing a PC port.** For more information you can get in touch with the team on our [Discord server](https://discord.zelda64.dev).
+The purpose of the project is to recreate a source code base for the game from scratch, using the information found inside the game along with static and/or dynamic analysis. **It is not producing a PC port.** For more information you can get in touch with the team on our [Discord server](https://discord.zelda64.dev).

 The only build currently supported is Master Quest (Debug), but other versions are planned to be supported.